Riding Loudoun County’s Historic Gravel Roads

 Text: Martin Fernandez.
 Photos: Martin Fernandez, Bruce Buckley

-Back when we published the first and second editions of Mountain Biking the Washington DC/Baltimore Area in the early 90s there were very limited opportunities for regional mountain bikers to ride natural surface trails.
-Because of that, we chose to include two rides in the book that highlighted the gravel roads of Loudoun County, The Old Waterford Dirt Roads and the Middleburg Vineyard Tour.
+When we published the first and second editions of Mountain Biking the Washington, DC/Baltimore Area in the early 1990s, opportunities for riding natural-surface trails in the region were limited.
+As a result, we included two routes that highlighted Loudoun County’s gravel roads: The Old Waterford Dirt Roads and The Middleburg Vineyard Tour.

 …the experience of riding Loudoun County gravel had to be shared…